 For a brief summary of Putnam's history and place in the mutual fund marketplace, you can start with their experience, which goes back 80 years, which predates most of the other large, vintage fund companies, such as Vanguard.
-Putnam has over $170 billion in assets under management, more than 70 mutual funds, including 60 institutional strategies, across a diverse range of fund types.
+Putnam has over $198 billion in assets under management, nearly 70 mutual funds, including 60 institutional strategies, across a diverse range of fund types.

 Although it's not often recommended to buy all of your mutual funds from one company, Putnam has enough diversity in their fund lineup to build a complete portfolio.
 There's also enough variety and quality that most investors will not have to work too hard to find a set of high-quality funds in one fund company.

 However, it's important to note that Putnam does not offer any true no-load mutual funds, at least not for everyday investors outside of a 401(k) plan.
 This means that Putnam primarily sells loaded funds, which are A shares (front load), B shares (back load) and C (shares level load).

 Fortunately, Putnam offers R shares, which are their retirement share class, which is usually used for employer-sponsored retirement plans, such as 401(k) plans.

 The top Putnam funds for retirement, for both individuals and business, will most often be their R share class funds.
 This is because the R shares don't have sales charges and they're most commonly found in 401(k) plans.
 In this regard, these funds are most used for saving for retirement but they can also be used for investing while in retirement.

 With that backdrop, and in no particular order, here are the best Putnam funds for individuals to use for retirement savings and for businesses to consider for their 401(k) plans: